kmettom/Canvas3NuxtStarter/README.md

 - Smooth scroll
 - One RequestAnimation Frame call Renders both smooth scroll render, Three.js render and related logic
-- CanvasImage component
+- Canvas3Image component
   - adds the loaded image to Scene's Mesh
   - applies the defined shaders
   - define any uniform and connect it to the business logic
-- CanvasText component
+- Canvas3Text component
   - adds text to Scene's Mesh as MSDF font
   - applies the defined shaders
   - define any uniform and connect it to the business logic
 - Scroll Active directive
   - adjusts the scroll speed of element
-  - automatically handles scroll difference for Scene's Mesh objects added through CanvasImage component
+  - automatically handles scroll difference for Scene's Mesh objects added through Canvas3Image component
   - adds active class to element when it is in viewport
-  - automatically includes appear animation for a Mesh object added through CanvasImage component
+  - automatically includes appear animation for a Mesh object added through Canvas3Image component

 Working example and road map: https://nuxt-three-js-starter-pack.vercel.app